share our journey - how hard can it be? Find out more on how hard it is.....

 About the Rally

 The Panda Raid is a long-distance amateur rally held annually in March.
-Around three hundred teams decide to challenge the law of common sense and launch an old school adventure abroard in a Fiat Panda classic.
+Around three hundred and fifty teams decide to challenge the law of common sense and launch an old school adventure abroard in a Fiat Panda classic.
 The rally takes place from Madrid in Spain to the West Coast in Morocco through a 7-stage tour designed to test the physical and mental capacities of the teams.
+Clearly we had to get to the rally start and get home afterwards so the whole event took us 15 days.

 Panda Raid loses technology for a week, meaning teams need to rely on the simple compass and a navigation book provided by the organisers.
 Team intuition and the profile of the stages will set the pace of the participants.
 The classification process is based on a scoring system that takes into account navigation (having to comply with all checkpoints) and the average speed in some sectors of the stage.
 The rally route is designed in a progressive way so that less experienced teams can test and develop their skills in the early stages and then advance with knowledge acquired towards the most demanding stages of the rally.
 Approximately every 50 km there are checkpoints where the stewards note progress.
 The team cars are fitted with satellite trackers that, through a live tracking system, will allow friends, familly and sponsors to monitor progress through the miles and miles of the Moroccan desert.
 For a feel of what is involved please look at these pictures from Panda Raid 2013 it tells you the story in pictures.